valecanto/sql-docs/docs/t-sql/data-types/datetimeoffset-transact-sql.md

 SELECT
 CAST(CAST('2024-07-03 00:00:00' AS DATETIMEOFFSET) AT TIME ZONE 'Pacific Standard Time' AS datetime2) AS PST
 ```

+In Microsoft Fabric SQL database: precision of 7 digits can be used, but mirrored data into Fabric OneLake would have the time zone and seventh time decimal trimmed.
+This column type cannot be used as a primary key in tables in Fabric SQL database.

 ## Convert date and time data